Topics Map > OS & Desktop Software

 While ITS recognizes that needs arise throughout the semester, it is our goal to review the lab configurations twice a year and image prior to the start of the Fall and Spring semesters.
 The model that ITS will be using is similar to what the Textbook Center on campus is doing.
 Months before the start of a new semester the Textbook Center circulates the current textbook lists to all the departments across campus.
 It is the responsibility of the department chairs to (a) make sure all the instructors review this list, (b) make the appropriate changes, (c) fill the voids due to instructor changes and rollover, and (d) get the updated lists back to the Textbook Center.

 Similarly, it is the goal of ITS to develop checklists for every computer lab on campus.
 This lab checklist will be used like the textbook list to validate current configurations and propose new configurations.
 ITS liaisons will assist in this process while depending heavily on communication from department chairs and/or faculty involved in using the labs.
-Also, like the Textbook Center, ITS will accommodate extenuating situations that fall outside of the designated timelines.

 Most importantly, as soon as an instructor begins to consider implementing any major software change, they should submit the change via the Help Desk.
 While some changes are simple and straight forward, many have other dependencies and require significant coordination and work behind the scenes.
 Involving ITS and the area liaison from the onset will significantly help ensure changes are addressed in a timely manner.